Their Story: The Atari ST, James Norris' Timeless Passion for Retro Computing and Music Production

 What an extremely colorful picture reminding us to this odd couple of agents.
 Honestly, I always loved the original Spy vs. Spy game due to it's great comic like graphics and adventure like feeling but just as honestly, never understood what I was doing gameplay wise! ;)

 Anyway, about the many colors, I can only guess: On first view, this looks like straight from an Atari Falcon demo (Absence's Joint Venture comes to mind)!
 But right, we are about 24 bit away from this platform.
-I suppose that "interlaced" mode helps to manage to put all the colours on screen?
+I suppose that "interlaced" mode helps to manage to put all the colors on screen?
 Or maybe it's just an artistic tool, who knows.

 New Year Disc by Kaz (4th place)